 My partner walked with me to the ambulance.
 “Care to explain what that was all about?”
 He asked.

 “Well she has a nosebleed for two hours and everyone’s thinking she’s going to have to go to the hospital to have her nose cauterized.
 Then we show up and a few minutes later, the bleeding stops.
 I guess they thought one of us had something to do with it.”

 “Why would they think we had anything to do with it?”

 “There’s a story in the Bible, in Acts, Chapter 5, where sick people were brought out into the streets because people believed that if the shadow of Peter fell across them, they would be healed.
 Apparently, they knew the sick could be healed by the mere presence of someone who carried God’s power walking past them.”

 “And they think one of us has that kind of power?”

-As we drove back to town I wondered if that was what we had just seen.
+As we drove back to town, I wondered if that was what we had just seen.
 The firefighters were convinced that it was, but I wasn’t completely sold on the idea yet.
-In spite of my doubts, I thanked God for His great mercy and healing power.
+Despite of my doubts, I thanked God for His great mercy and healing power.

 This is an excerpt from my book My Craziest Adventures With God – Volume 1.